John Craig (physician): Physician

 He was born in Scotland, the son of an Edinburgh tailor and merchant Robert Craig and Katherine Bellenden.
 The lawyer and poet Thomas Craig was his older brother.
 He graduated M.D. at the University of Basel.
+His 1580 thesis concerned the nature of the liver and was published as Diexodus Medica De Hepatis Dispositionibus.
-He came back in Scotland, after a decade and a half on the continent of Europe, and may have been a physician to the king.

-Craig attended Agnes Keith, Countess of Moray in her final illness in Edinburgh in 1588, with the surgeon Gilbert Primose and the apothecary Thomas Diksoun.
+Craig came back in Scotland, after a decade and a half on the continent of Europe, and was a physician to the king.
+He attended Agnes Keith, Countess of Moray in her final illness in Edinburgh in 1588, with the surgeon Gilbert Primose and the apothecary Thomas Diksoun.

 He accompanied King James to London on James's accession to the throne of England.
 On 20 June 1603 James made him first physician with an anuual salary of £100.
 His long-serving German doctor Martin Schöner was also appointed first physician with the same salary on 6 July.

 In 1604, he was admitted a member of the College of Physicians of London.

 He was incorporated M.D. at the University of Oxford on 30 August 1605; was named an elect of the College of Physicians on 11 December the same year; was consiliarius in 1609 and 1617; and died before 10 April 1620, when John Argent was chosen an elect in his place.

 Astronomy and mathematics

+Craig was an academic in Germany for an extended period.
+He was in Königsberg in 1569, and in 1570 as a medical student under Caspar Peucer.
+He was in Frankfurt-on-Oder in 1573, teaching mathematics and logic.
 Paul Wittich taught him astronomy at the University of Frankfurt (Oder) in 1576.
+John Craig owned a copy of Copernicus' De Revolutionibus Orbium Coelestium (1566 edition).
+He made notes from the lectures of Paul Wittich in this book.
+It was later owned by James Douglas of Whittinghame and is now held by the University of Edinburgh.
+Aberdeen University has a similar volume with Duncan Liddel's notes from Wittich lectures.

-Craig wrote a manuscript "Capnuraniae seu Comet, in Aethera Sublimatio" addressed to his friend Tycho Brahe.
+After his return to Scotland, Craig wrote a manuscript "Capnuraniae seu Comet, in Aethera Sublimatio" addressed to Tycho Brahe.
 Some of their correspondence was printed by Rudolf August Nolten.
 Craig's work was prompted by the Great Comet of 1577.
-The contact with Brahe was set up by William Stewart of Houston, who visited Denmark in 1589.
+The contact with Brahe was set up by William Stewart of Houston, a diplomat who frequently visited Denmark.
+Brahe sent Craig a copy of his 1588 De Mundi Aetheri Recentioribus Phaenomenis, probably with William Stewart.
+Brahe dated the gift at Uraniborg 2 November 1588 and the book is also now in Edinburgh University's library.
+However, Craig disagreed with Brahe's observations and conclusions.